MALI – The Trip

 Eyoub Mosque

-On our third day here, we attended the Nigerian Embassy again and they were able to process our visas in about 54 hours.
+On our third day here, we visited the Nigerian Embassy again and they were able to process our visas in about 54 hours.
 So we had almost 3 days off and several of us went to he National Museum and the National Park.
-It is basically a botanical garden in the city, but with quite a good zoo with only African animals – elephants, chimpanzees, baboons, birds, snakes, fish (in an aquarium), lions and everything in between.
+It is a botanical garden in the city but with quite a good zoo with only African animals – elephants, chimpanzees, baboons, birds, snakes, fish (in an aquarium), lions and everything in between.
 The enclosures are quite large and I thought the zoo was well done, especially by African standards.

 Phil, one of the owners of the Sleeping Camel, is originally from Ohio and is married to a native Malian woman.
 He is a very nice guy, full of information and a pleasure to deal with.
 He treated the entire crew to a boat trip on the Niger River and supplied for free as much beer as we could drink.
-We traveled between the two big bridges and allowed lots of time for sunset photos.
+We travelled between the two big bridges and allowed lots of time for sunset photos.
 We then came back to the hotel for dinner prepared by Steve and then went out to a show of Mali music.
-Normally the music starts at 11pm but we had arranged it for 9.
+Normally the music starts at 11 pm but we had arranged it for 9.
 The bands changed frequently and we heard a great variety of Mali music, a mixture of blues, rock and reggae.

 As I have already said, the Sleeping Camel is virtually the only place travellers stay in Bamako.
 The place is crowded in the evenings with expats coming for dinner, UN workers (I chatted with three Brits, one a bomb disposal expert flying in the morning to Kidal to work for several months), UN soldiers (many Irish), UN police and virtually all travellers coming through Bamako.